neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### ICA

-1. Upload the testing contract [artifact](TODO),
+1. Upload the testing contract [artifact](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/artifacts/neutron_validators_test.wasm),
-2. Execute an interchain transaction that should return a successful ACK, share the tx links,
+2. Execute an interchain transaction (send a [message](TODO) to the contract) that should return a successful ACK, share the tx links,
-3. Execute an interchain transaction that should return an error ACK, share the tx links,
+3. Execute an interchain transaction (send a [message](TODO) to the contract) that should return an error ACK, share the tx links,
-4. Execute an interchain transaction that should return an successful ACK that will be processed by the contract with an error, share the tx links.
+4. Execute an interchain transaction (send a [message](TODO) to the contract) that should return an successful ACK that will be processed by the contract with an error, share the tx links.

 > Note: when the ICA module executes an interchain transaction on the host chain, an IBC acknowledgement packet gets sent to the controller chain.
 This acknowledgement can either be a successful acknowledgement or an error acknowledgement.